codam-coding-college/spark-sessions/spark-sessions/philosophers/SparkSession -philosophers - mod.md

 ```

 ## Why not use threads?
-It seams that having more threads would speed things up, but it's not always the case.
+It seems that having more threads would speed things up, but it's not always the case.
 Bellow, 2 programs add up to INT_MAX / 100.
 One uses 20 **threads** and one uses just one.
 Which will be faster?

 ```C